Child Trust Fund

 Protected by the Financial Services Compensation Scheme (FSCS).

 When HMRC allocated Child Trust Fund accounts, they were assigned to providers in rotation, and they didn’t necessarily keep siblings together.
-If you’re unsure which provider your children have accounts with, please use the Government’s free Find a Child Trust Fund tool can be used to track it down.
+If you’re unsure which provider your children have accounts with, please use the Government’s free Find a Child Trust Fund tool to track it down.

-Looking to transfer a Child Trust Fund to Unity Mutual – simply visit our Child Trust Fund transfer page to find out more.
+At Unity Mutual, CTFs can be transferred into a Junior ISA, if you’d like to transfer a Child Trust Fund to Unity Mutual, simply visit our Child Trust Fund transfer page to get started.

-Looking to transfer your Unity Mutual Child Trust Fund – to transfer a Unity Mutual Child Trust Fund to another provider, you’ll need to contact your chosen provider and request a Child Trust Fund transfer form.
-Once Unity Mutual receives your completed form, we will contact the other provider to request the funds, and once any cancellation period has expired (30 days), we’ll arrange the transfer.
+If you’re looking to transfer a Unity Mutual CTF to another provider, you’ll need to contact your chosen provider and request a Child Trust Fund transfer form.
+Once we receive the completed form, we’ll work with the new provider to arrange the transfer after any cancellation period has ended.

 - Bank Transfer